NotUgur/RobloxScripts/README.md

 Laundry Simulator Script is published and anyone can use it but doesnt working properly since I didnt got time to finish it, I will finish it whenever.

+All of the Scripts are tested on the following executors:

+Solara: Working fully.
+Xeno: Working fully.
+Delta Mobile: Working fully but esp is buggy due to mobile graphics of the game.

 TODO:

 -- Finish Laundry Simulator Script.